rajannpatel/ubuntupbx/deploy-to-gcp.md

     ```

 > **NOTE:**
-> In the steps below, `--source-ranges` can be any number of globally routable IPv4 addresses written in slash notation, separated by commas.
+> In the steps below, `--source-ranges` can be any number of globally routable IPv4 addresses written as individual IPs, or groups of IPs in slash notation, separated by commas.
 Example:
 >
 > ```
 > 192.178.0.0/15,142.251.47.238